Tamanna130/Tamanna130/README.md

-# 👋 Introduction
+# 👋 Hello, I'm Tamanna Shermin!

-Hello there!
-I'm [Your Name], a passionate [Your Role/Expertise] based in [Your Location].
-I love diving into the world of [Your Technology Stack] and turning ideas into reality.
+I'm a Computer Science and Engineering student at United International University.
+I love coding and problem-solving, and I'm always eager to learn new tech stacks.
+Check out my repositories to see my work in C/C++, JAVA, React/React Native, and many more!!

 # 🌐 Background